But Love Me: Kenny Nolan version

 American musician Kenny Nolan had become a successful producer and songwriter in the 1960s.
 He had ambitions to become a recording artist himself and had a pop hit single in 1976 with "I Like Dreamin'".
 It was included on a self-titled album and he later released his 1978 studio album called A Song Between Us.
 Included on the album was the self-penned track "But Love Me".
 The song was produced by Nolan himself and was only issued as an album track when A Song Between Us was issued.
-The song and album were both issued on Polydor Records in 1978.
+Los Angeles session musicians, including Steve Lukather, David Paich, Jeff Porcaro, and David Hungate of Toto fame, were fired during the production of this song for changing the title of the track from But Love Me to Butt Love Me.
+Steve Lukather discusses this in his book “The Gospel According To Luke” as well as his interview with the Sunset Sound Recorders.
+This interview is available on YouTube.The song and album were both issued on Polydor Records in 1978.

 Janie Fricke version

 Janie Fricke would have a series of charting singles on the American country chart in the late 1970s including "But Love Me".
-It was produced by Billy Sherrill at the Columbia Studio in August 1978.
+It was produced by Billy Sherrill at the Columbia Studios in Nashville, Tennessee in August 1978.

 Fricke's version of the song was released as a single on Columbia Records in October 1979.
 It was backed on the B-side by "One Piece at a Time".
 It was issued as a seven inch vinyl single.
 The song climbed to number 26 on the America's Billboard Hot Country Songs chart in January 1980 after 13 weeks on the list.
 The song was later included on Fricke's third studio album From the Heart (1979).